infocusp/review_analyzer/README.md

 **NOTE:** Logs and analysis report will be saved under `results\<dataset_name>\<experiment_name>`, as configured in `constants.py`.

 # Launch Web-App
-It transforms raw customer reviews into structured insights.Beyond visual reports, it includes sections for evaluation and the underlying academic design of the solution.
+It transforms raw customer reviews into structured insights.
+Beyond visual reports, it includes sections for evaluation and the underlying academic design of the solution.
 ```bash
 PYTHONPATH=. streamlit run app/home.py
 ```